• Skip to main content

 Popular fresh-to-dried herb ratios

-Here is a list of some popular herbs, how they are used, and the conversion ratio of fresh to dried.
-Note that these are approximate conversions, and the taste in the dehydrated versions of these herbs may vary depending on the recipe and personal preference.
+Here is a list of some popular herbs, how they are used, and the fresh-to-dried conversion ratio.
+Note that these are approximate conversions, and the taste of the dehydrated versions of these herbs may vary depending on the recipe and personal preference.

 Cilantro